mirzaaa101/mirzaaa101/README.md

  # 👋 Hi, I’m Mirza Abbas Uddin
 ## About Me 🙋‍♂️
- I'm passionate about Data Science and all things related to it.
+ I'm passionate about Machine Learing, Data Science and all things related to it.
 I love diving into data, extracting valuable insights, and creating data-driven solutions to real-world problems.
 If you share this passion or have an exciting Data Science project in mind, I'd love to collaborate with you! 🙌

  ## My Skills 🚀
 - Machine Learing